 Audit Report

 A draft report will be prepared by the team leader, with inputs from all team members, within 30 days of the exit meeting.
-This report will summarize the results of the standardized implementation audit items and the results of the deep-dive review of the audit focus areas, as well as any areas where the NRR program office is requested provide additional clarification or guidance.
+This report will summarize the results of the standardized implementation audit items and the results of the deep-dive review of the audit focus areas, as well as any areas where the NRR program office is requested to provide additional clarification or guidance.
 The completed standardized implementation audit worksheet (attachment 1) will be included as an enclosure to the report.

-will send the preliminary (draft) audit report to the audited regional office for a 2-week review and comment period (the other regions will receive the draft report at the same time for informational purposes). will consider the audited regional office’s comments for incorporation in the final report.
+DRO will send the preliminary (draft) audit report to the audited regional office for a 2-week review and comment period (the other regions will receive the draft report at the same time for informational purposes).
+DRO will consider the audited regional office’s comments for incorporation in the final report.

 The final report should be issued within 60 days of the exit meeting and will include the results of both parts of the ROP implementation audit (the standardized implementation audit and the audit focus areas).
 The final report will summarize where the audited region met/did not meet the requirements put forth by ROP governance documents for implementing the ROP functions, and where the audited region’s implementation of the ROP is/is not uniform with other regions.
-The final report will also include any for clarification ROP program ROP implementation.
+The final report will also include any program recommendations for updates or clarifications to the ROP program or ROP implementation.
+The report will be from the audit team leader to the director of NRR thru the DRO division director.
+Copies will be distributed to the regions and the deputy executive director for Reactor and Preparedness Programs (DEDR).
 A summary of the final report will be included in the annual ROP self-assessment SECY paper, which is publicly available.

 Regional Response

-Within days of issuance of the final audit report, the audited region and the other regional offices will review and evaluate the audit results, compare to their own ROP program implementation, and provide a response memo detailing any actions taken to address any identified issues.
-The purpose of this review is to determine any of the noted areas where the audited region did not meet ROP governance document requirements are unique to the audited region or whether they are across the regions.
-The response memo should be addressed to the DEDR with a copy to the director of NRR.
+Within 45 days of issuance of the final audit report, the audited region and the other regional offices will review and evaluate the audit results, compare to their own ROP program implementation, and provide a response memo detailing any actions taken to address any identified issues.
+The response memo from each non-audited region will also specifically include the region’s conclusions from their evaluation of the selected audit focus areas.
+The purpose of this review is to determine for any of the noted areas where the audited region did not meet ROP governance document requirements and for the results of the selected audit focus areas, if they are unique to the audited region or whether they are common across the regions.
+The response memo should be addressed to the DEDR with a copy to the director of NRR and the DRO division director.

 Follow-up

 As discussed above, the results of the ROP implementation audit will be referenced in the annual ROP self-assessment SECY paper.
 The results will also be presented to senior NRC management at the Agency Action Review Meeting (AARM) and the associated Commission briefing on the results of the AARM.
-Any program that are included in the final audit report will be entered into the ROP lessons learned tracker.
+Any program recommendations that are included in the final audit report will be entered into the ROP lessons learned tracker.
+Any regional actions in response to regional recommendations will also be entered into the ROP lessons learned tracker.

 END

+List of Exhibits: Exhibit 1: Sample Timeline for Regional ROP Implementation Audit

-Attachment 1: Worksheet for Standardized Implementation Audit Attachment 2: Revision History for IMC 0307, Appendix C
+List of Attachments: Attachment 1: Worksheet for Standardized Implementation Audit Attachment 2: Revision History for IMC 0307, Appendix C

+Exhibit 1: Sample Timeline for Regional ROP Implementation Audit